tanmayag97/toxic-comments-classifier/README.md

-#This project is for setting up NRG Project #
+#This is for setting up toxic comments classifier project #